Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 Cryptocurrencies are demonic.

-While belief in cryptocurrencies is not similar to belief in QAnon in terms of what is actually believed, the psycho-geographic similarities of the two religions are immense.
+While belief in cryptocurrencies is not similar to belief in QAnon in terms of what is actually believed the psycho-geographic similarities of the two religions are immense.
 Both are ultra modern belief systems that could only have grown out of social media, using the power of the network to impel their adherents to believe increasingly incredible fantasies about the underlying mechanisms of political and economic power despite all available evidence.
-Acolytes of the cryptocurrency cult call themselves “HODLers” because they will “HODL” any asset given to them by someone who can pronounce “blockchain”.
+Acolytes of the cryptocurrency cult call themselves “HODLers” because they will “HODL” any “tokenized” asset given to them by someone who can pronounce the word “blockchain” correctly.
 They will HODL this asset until no one is willing buy it from them even for a price as low as $0.000000000000000001.
 (One of the few advantages of cryptocurrencies is that they can actually trade at prices that low… but you do run out of decimal places eventually.
 Running out of decimal places is what finally put a bullet in the head of the Terra/Luna fiasco.)

 Personally I call HODLers “financial suicide bombers”.
 It’s a more appropriate label given that their belief system calls on them to immolate not just their own financial futures, but also those of everyone around them.

-Stories like this are really just society’s first glimpse of the lumbering evil that has been growing and building strength like Grendel at the bottom of a sea of GPUs for years at this point.
+“Stories like this are really just society’s first glimpse of the lumbering evil that has been growing and building strength like Grendel at the bottom of a sea of GPUs for years at this point.
 There’s still time to stop it but not much.
-This Grendel already devoured two United States Senators and it’s sure to devour a few more.
+This Grendel has already devoured two United States Senators and it’s sure to devour a few more.”

 Let me interject that I only really consume media about how humanity is a train wreck.
 Documentaries about wars, manias, the mentally ill, financial fraud, serial killers, non-serial killers, prisons — that’s my jam.
 Which is to say I have a pretty high tolerance for Darkness.
 And yet when I took a dive into the world of cryptocurrencies, I felt like I was looking at a kind of darkness humanity hasn’t encountered before… a kind of amoral cyborg monstrosity, made out of computers and greed, rising from the internet, that was already well on its way to taking over the world by the time I really noticed it.
 Put in Manichean terms, I felt like I was looking at something incredibly evil.